-- In the upper right, click Create to see that the connection you created is now available.
+- Click Save to see that the connection you created is now available.
 If you entered the example name, you would see that SAP Concur Test1 appears as a connection that you can choose to add to an integration.

-In an integration, a connection to SAP Concur is a middle or finish connection and not a start connection.
+You can add a SAP Concur connection to the middle of a flow or as the finish connection in a simple integration.
 A connection to SAP Concur can perform any one of 85 actions.

-- On the page that displays available connections, click the SAP Concur connection that you want to add to the integration.
-When the integration uses the connection that you select to connect to SAP Concur, Fuse Online uses the credentials defined in that connection.
+- Click the SAP Concur connection that you want to add to the flow.
+When the integration uses the connection that you select, Fuse Online uses the credentials defined in that connection to connect to SAP Concur.

-Click the action that you want the selected connection to perform.
-Each SAP Concur connection that you add to an integration performs only the action you choose.
+Select the action that you want the connection to perform.
+Each SAP Concur connection that you add to a flow performs only the action you choose.

 For details about SAP Concur actions, visit the SAP Concur developer center and expand v3.0.

-- Click Done to add the connection to the integration.
+- Click Next to add the connection to the flow.

-The connection appears in the integration flow in the location where you added it.
+The connection appears in the integration visualization where you added it.